-B. Fearless faith lives to please the Lord (5)
+B. Fearless faith lives by prayer (5)

 5 When our days there were ended, we left and started on our journey, while they all, with wives and children, escorted us until we were out of the city.
 After kneeling down on the beach and praying, we said farewell to one another.